Viren070/EmuHaven/README.md

 - Through the settings page, you can customise the app to your liking with the several themes to choose from.
 These were taken from:
   - [avalaon60/ctk_theme_builder](https://github.com/avalon60/ctk_theme_builder/tree/develop/user_themes)
   - [a13xe/CTkThemesPack](https://github.com/a13xe/CTkThemesPack)
+- Portable mode can be enabled by creating a PORTABLE.txt file within the current working directory.
+Note that it is only truly portable if you are using the .zip installation.
+Since the single .exe file uses a temporary directory to unload contents of the app.
 *Only downloading saves are currently supported.
 Downloading mods will be added soon.

 ## Details